• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This white bean dip is creamy, delicious, and made with buttery Hojiblanca olives.
-It's quick and easy to make in your food processor and you probably have most of the ingredients on hand right now.
-Whether you want a healthy snack or a simple appetizer, you'll love this white bean dip recipe.
+This white bean dip is creamy and delicious, made with buttery olives.
+It’s quick and easy to make in your food processor, and you likely have most of the ingredients on hand.
+Whether you want a quick snack or a simple appetizer, you’ll love this white bean dip recipe.

 A close up of this white bean dip in a bowl with a few olives on top.

 Calling all dip lovers!
-I've got a white bean dip recipe to share with you today and I think you're going to like it.
-It's a lighter version of hummus and is all kinds of delicious.
+I’ve got a white bean dip recipe to share with you today, and I have a feeling you’re going to love it.
+It’s a lighter, fresher take on hummus and one of those recipes that disappears almost as quickly as it comes together.

 The ingredients for the white bean dip in a food processor.